Master-SC/PolymerUITest/README.md

 # **PolymerUITest**
-PolymerUITest is an automated testing framework developed for UI testing of applications built using Selenium and Cucumber, it implements Behavior-Driven Development (BDD) principles to ensure a robust and scalable test suite that’s easy to maintain and expand.
-This framework is structured with the Page Object Model (POM) to improve code readability and reusability.The framework is set up to run automated tests and generate detailed Cucumber reports, with integration for GitHub Actions to enable continuous integration and automated test execution.
+PolymerUITest is an automated testing framework designed for UI testing of applications using Selenium and Cucumber, built on Behavior-Driven Development (BDD) principles to deliver a scalable, maintainable test suite.
+It leverages the Page Object Model (POM) to enhance code readability and reusability.
+The framework supports automated test execution and generates comprehensive Cucumber reports, with seamless integration into GitHub Actions for continuous integration and automated test runs.

 ## Table of Contents
 * Overview